Coloquinte/quaigh/README.md

 ## Development

-Quaigh main datastructure, [`Network`] is a typical Gate-Inverter-Graph to represent a logic circuit.
+Quaigh main datastructure, `Network` is a Gate-Inverter-Graph representation of a logic circuit.
-Inverters are implicit, occupying just one bit in [`Signal`].
+Inverters are implicit, occupying just one bit in `Signal`.

 To make interoperability and optimization easier, many kinds of logic are supported:
 * Complex gates such as Xor, Mux and Maj3 are all first class citizens and can coexist in the same circuit;